Introduction: No Solder Nylon Wrapped Phone Cable!

 Step 3: Carefully Trim the Excess

-Un-weave the end sections so there are just individual strands.
+Un-weave the end sections, leaving only individual strands.
 Then, pull the strands away from the cable so you are not endangering the cable, and trim all those strands down to size.

 Step 4: Use Electrical Tape to Tie Down Lose Ends